Download: ECOEC 2018 report [PDF, 1047 KB]

 Zapatistas, explains, “Encuentro isn’t about constructing a world rebellion.
 That already

 exists.
-It’s about constructing a space where this rebellion encounters itself, shows itself,
+It’s about constructing a space where this rebellion encounters itself, shows itself, begins to know itself.”

 This educational convergence seeks to build a culture of resistance – a culture in constant